 Keynote speaker Dr. Phil Bourne is the first and newly appointed Associate Director for Data Science at the National Institutes of Health and a pioneer in furthering the free dissemination of science through new models of publishing.
 Prior to his NIH appointment, he was a Professor and Associate Vice Chancellor at the University of California San Diego.
 He has over 300 papers and 5 books to his credit.
 Among his diverse contributions, he was the founding Editor-in-Chief of PLOS Computational Biology, has served as Associate Director of the RCSB Protein Data Bank, has launched four companies, most recently SciVee, and is a Past President of the International Society for Computational Biology.
 He is an elected fellow of the American Association for the Advancement of Science, the International Society for Computational Biology and the American Medical Informatics Association.
 Other honors he has received include the Benjamin Franklin Award in 2009 and the Jim Gray eScience Award in 2010.

-The meeting will run from 9:00 am – 2:15 pm, including a catered lunch.
+9:00 am – 2:15 pm, including light breakfast and a catered lunch.
 It will be followed by a Dryad Members Meeting, open to all attendees, from 2:30 – 3:30 pm.

 There is no cost for registration, but space is limited.
 Onsite registration will be made available if space allows, and the proceedings will also be simulcast online.
 Please see the meeting page for details.

 This year’s Community Meeting has been scheduled for the convenience of those attending the Society for Scholarly Publishing Annual Meeting from May 28-30 in Boston.
 SSP attendees may also wish to attend the session “The continuum from publishers to data repositories: models to support seamless scholarship” May 29th from 10:45am-12:00pm.